andres04u/gitexplorer/README.md

 Explore and Enjoy!

-You can reach us on [the official git explorer twitter handle](https://twitter.com/gitexplorer) or on [Summitech's twitter handle](https://twitter.com/summitechng).
+You can reach us on [the official git explorer twitter handle](https://twitter.com/gitexplorer) or on [Andres04u's twitter handle](https://twitter.com/andres04u).

 ### Tech Stack